a photo of a smartphone in a person's had showing smart light control

 What connected features should I expect to find?

 For those that are interested in experimenting today, printers and environmental hardware is available now.
 They can be used in combination with software products like IFTTT, allowing you to create “recipes" to automate a variety of tasks.
-Gartner analyst Nick Jones expects more small business products will become "smart" by 2025 including regular and 3D printers, scanners, security shredders and smart waste bins.
-Plus, smart home office users should expect to see connected devices become easier to integrate, says Krell.
+Gartner analyst Nick JoPrinters and environmental hardware are available now for those business products, which will become scanners, security shredders, and smart waste bins.
+Plus, smart homes off which allows should expect to see connected devices become easier to integrate, says Krell., to become “smart" by 2025

 “You can begin to see the power of IoT and how it will affect your home office today and in the future," Krell says.